Techno Dystopia? What is ChatGPT and should we be worried? ‘Greatest cheating tool ever invented’ Professor warns

 What is ChatGPT?

-ChatGPT is an artificial intelligence chatbot that specialises in language; it was made by OpenAI.
+ChatGPT is an artificial intelligence chatbot specialised for language and made by OpenAI.
 The tool was only launched in November 2022 and has quickly grown in popularity since, OpenAI has even received a multibillion-dollar investment from Microsoft according to the Financial Times.

-Its learning model allows it to produce text that appears like a human wrote it as it can understand the human voice and interact with it in a surprisingly ‘natural’ manner - allowing it to remember conversations and participate in intellectual conversations.
-ChatGPT can also translate documents, analyse complicated data and produce summaries of lengthy texts.
+Its learning model allows it to produce text that appears like a person wrote it as it can understand the human voice and interact with it in a surprisingly ‘natural’ manner - enabling it to remember conversations and participate in intellectual conversations.
+It can also translate documents, analyse complicated data and produce summaries of lengthy texts.

-This means the artificial intelligence theoretically can convincingly do your academic tasks or even your social media, posing concerns for the potential redundancy of human input.
+In theory, this means ChatGPT can convincingly do your academic tasks or even your social media, posing concerns for the potential redundancy of human input.

 Why are schools blocking ChatGPT?

-Forbes reports that ChatGPT has already ‘gone beyond the basics’ by passing medical exams and University-level exams.
-The software can even be used to warn against itself, The Associated Press used it to convert a message of a school principal shouting about students not using the tool, he said:
+Forbes reports that ChatGPT has already ‘gone beyond the basics’ by passing medical exams and other University-level tests.
+The AI can even be used to warn against itself, The Associated Press used it to convert a message of a school principal shouting about students not using the tool, he said:

 “DO NOT USE CHATGPT OR ANY OTHER AUTOMATED WRITING TOOL FOR SCHOOL PAPERS.
 THIS IS CHEATING AND WILL NOT BE TOLERATED.
 IF YOU ARE CAUGHT USING CHATGPT OR ANY OTHER AUTOMATED WRITING TOOL FOR SCHOOL PAPERS, THERE WILL BE SERIOUS CONSEQUENCES.”

-In response, ChatGPT (arguably) improved the quality and temperament of the message by converting it to: “As a general rule, it is not appropriate to use ChatGPT or any other automated writing tool for school papers, as it is considered cheating and does not benefit the student in the long run.”
+In response, ChatGPT (arguably) improved the quality and temperament of his words by converting it to: “As a general rule, it is not appropriate to use ChatGPT or any other automated writing tool for school papers, as it is considered cheating and does not benefit the student in the long run.”

-The creators of ChatGPT, OpenAI, reportedly said in a ‘human-written statement’ this week that they intended to cooperate with educators as they learn how people are experimenting with their artificial intelligence tool in real life.
+OpenAI recently said in a ‘human-written statement’ that they intended to cooperate with educators as they learn how people are experimenting with their artificial intelligence tool in real life.

-However, a study revealed that as many as 90% of students are aware of the software and 89% have used the platform to help with their homework, it is unclear for now how much this tool worked on their behalf and thus enabled them to not need to educate themselves at all.
+However, a study revealed that as many as 90% of students are aware of the software and 89% have used the platform to help with their homework, it is unclear for now how much this tool worked on their behalf and thus enabled them to not self-educate at all.

-Euro News reports that public schools in New York and Seattle in the United States have already banned its use on their servers.
+Euro News reports that public schools in New York and Seattle in the United States have already banned ChatGPT on their servers.

 Can we distinguish ChatGPT from human writing?